 Children just getting born were going to hear about Addison, Poe, De Quincey, Steele, Coleridge, Keats and Shelley from me, leaning nonchalantly over my desk.

-In the chapter on Zora Neale Hurston, the renegade queen of southernmost Geechee culture, the reader can imagine Hamilton delighting in Hurston’s signifyin’ power when Hurston recalls her younger self imagining her older self as an English professor: “Children just getting born were going to hear about Addison, Poe, De Quincey, Steele, Coleridge, Keats and Shelley from me, leaning nonchalantly over my desk.”
+In the chapter on Zora Neale Hurston, the renegade queen of southernmost Gullah Geechee culture who exemplifies Afro Creolization, the reader can imagine Hamilton delighting in Hurston’s signifyin’ power when Hurston recalls her younger self imagining her older self as an English professor: “Children just getting born were going to hear about Addison, Poe, De Quincey, Steele, Coleridge, Keats and Shelley from me, leaning nonchalantly over my desk.”

 The Gullah Geechee Cultural Heritage Corridor was designated by the Gullah/Geechee Cultural Heritage Act, passed by Congress Oct.
 12, 2006.
 Map: North Carolina Gullah Geechee Greenway/Blueway Heritage Trail Project

-Harriet Tubman’s Raid along South Carolina’s Combahee River, illustration in Harper's Weekly, volume VII, no. 340 (1863 July 4) A July 10, 1863 report in Boston’s Commonwealth newspaper, described the waterscape: “About ten miles north of Port Royal Island, Harriet’s station, was St. Helena Island, and between this island and the mainland of South Carolina was the water known as St. Helena Sound.
-The Combahee River, a narrow, jagged stream that ran about fifty miles into the interior of the State, began at the Sound: and on its banks were rice fields and marshes.”
+Lithograph above:: Harriet Tubman’s Raid along South Carolina’s Combahee River, illustration in Harper's Weekly, volume VII, no. 340 (1863 July 4) A July 10, 1863 report in Boston’s Commonwealth newspaper, described the waterscape: “About ten miles north of Port Royal Island, Harriet’s station, was St. Helena Island, and between this island and the mainland of South Carolina was the water known as St. Helena Sound.
+The Combahee River, a narrow, jagged stream that ran about fifty miles into the interior of the State, began at the Sound and on its banks were rice fields and marshes.”
+Italics added,

-Left: crossing swamp scene in the 2023 movie adaptation of Alice Walker’s The Color Purple novel.
-(Still photo sourced from Oprah Winfrey Films).
-The Gullah Geechee corridor extends across the swampy coastal area of Georgia where Walker’s story is set.
-The movie’s director says that the swamp setting dramatically highlights Shug Avery’s first appearance at the juke joint in this New York Times “Anatomy of a Scene.”
+The movie’s director Blitz Bazawule says that the swamp setting dramatically highlights Shug Avery’s first appearance at the juke joint in this New York Times “Anatomy of a Scene.”

-Below left: Oyster and fish vendors, Charleston, S.C.
+The intercoastal waters, rivers and streams of the coastal plain provided a primary source of sustenance for Gullah Geechee people.
+Oyster and fish vendors, Charleston, S.C.
 1870s.
-Photo source: Gullah Geechee Heritage in the Golden Isles, courtesy of The New York Public Library Digital Collections.
+Photo: Gullah Geechee Heritage in the Golden Isles, courtesy of The New York Public Library Digital Collections.

-A native of Charleston, S.C., with family roots in a “centennial farm” continuously owned-and-operated in a little place in the state called “Ninety-Six” ever since its purchase by freed black people during Reconstruction.
+Kendra Hamilton is a native of Charleston, S.C., with family roots in a “centennial farm” continuously owned-and-operated in a little place in the state called “Ninety-Six” ever since its purchase by black people during Reconstruction.

 That Hamilton would be a poet, politician, gardener and community activist, in addition to being an essayist and scholar was preordained by her Gullah Geechee heritage.
 Gullah Geechee people are quick to notice when signifyin’ turns into hubris and default to grace.